-The first question to ask is why you want a fence in the first place.
+First, determine why you want or need a fence.
 Is it for privacy?
-To keep your kids and dogs contained — or to keep neighborhood kids and other dogs out?
+To keep your kids and dogs contained, or to keep neighborhood kids and other dogs out?
 A well-constructed fence can boost property values, but a poor decision will detract from your home's value and make it harder to sell.